-Our Movement Disorders Center provides expertise in Parkinson’s disease from both physicians and providers with a variety of skillsets.
+Our Comprehensive Parkinson’s Disease and Movement Disorders Center provides expertise from an interdisciplinary team of physicians and staff that draws upon the best opportunities from lifestyle, medical, physical, and surgical therapies.
 Patients undergo a thorough evaluation and receive a comprehensive treatment plan.
-Our clinical team includes:
+Our team includes:

 - nationally recognized physicians